libpd/pd-for-android/README.txt

-This repository contains a number of sample applications built on top of Pd for Android:  PdClient is a minimal client that uses Pd as a remote service;
-ScenePlayer is an elaborate example of a client that uses Pd as a remote service, and CircleOfFifths is a stand-alone application that uses Pd directly and does not require PdService to be installed.
+This repository contains a number of sample applications built on top of Pd for Android:  PdClient is a minimal client; ScenePlayer is an elaborate client service, and CircleOfFifths is a stand-alone application that uses Pd directly, without going through a service.

 Some general hints regarding quirks of the Android SDK and Eclipse:

- * Although I am a big fan of the command line and not at all fond of Eclipse, I currently find myself unable to support ant builds of pd-for-android-samples because the ant tasks of the Android SDK can't handle aidl files in library projects.
-This doesn't make much sense because sharing aidl files between applications seems like the best possible use of library projects.
-Anyway, the Eclipse plugin can handle aidl files, and so I reluctantly recommend Eclipse for working on the Java bits of pd-for-android.

- * If you still want to use ant, you need to copy the contents of pd-for-android/PdCommon/src to all projects that depend on PdCommon.
-After that, you can create an ant build file with "android update project --path <project_dir>".
+ * If you want to use ant, you need to say android update project --path . in each project directory.

  * I experimented with builders for native components in Eclipse, and the results have been disappointing.
 So, the recommended way to build the